Wealdstone: Sport

 The Harrow Leisure Centre is located in Wealdstone and facilities include swimming, badminton, snooker, martial arts and a gym run by Harper's Fitness.
 One of the country's oldest remaining skate parks, Harrow Skate Park, is next to the leisure centre.
 The park is a major centre of the British skateboarding scene and draws visitors from all over the country.

 In 1903, Wealdstone FC played at the College Farm ground situated in Locket Road, then later played in Belmont Road before moving in 1922 to Lower Mead, which was located behind the Dominion/ABC cinema (now closed) on Station Road, prior to its controversial sale to Tesco for retail development in 1991.
 After many years of without a home stadium of their own, Wealdstone FC is now based nearby in Ruislip, having abandoned plans to relocate within the borough of Harrow at Prince Edward Fields, Canons Park, now the home stadium of Barnet FC.
 Former players include Stuart Pearce, Vinnie Jones and Jermaine Beckford.

 Demography

 Wealdstone is the youngest ward in the borough of Harrow.
 It is also the most deprived part of the borough.

 According to the 2011 census, the largest ethnic group in Wealdstone ward is White British (25%), followed by 20% Indian and 13% Other Asian.
-Marlborough ward (which covers southern parts of Wealdstone) was 24% Indian, 23% White British, 11% Other Asian and 10% Other White.

 Governance

-Wealdstone ward is within the Harrow West constituency, currently represented by Labour MP Gareth Thomas.
+For elections to Harrow London Borough Council, Wealdstone is represented by two wards; Wealdstone North and Wealdstone South.
+Both wards are in the Harrow West constituency, currently represented by Labour MP Gareth Thomas.
 However smaller parts of the district west of High Street and north of Locket Road are in the Harrow Weald ward, which is in Harrow East constituency and represented by Conservative MP Bob Blackman.